Alaqian/CXR-AI/models.md

 body part, lungs, and a modality, X-ray.
 This learning approach, denoted Textual Inversion, zeroes out all the gradients associated with the embeddings of the already existing tokens, and in the end only learns the embedding of this newly introduced token.

+Did not yield good results in the original paper.
+A more complex architecture, instead of a simple 1-hidden-layer projection, could be worth exploring: if projection-based domain-adaptation turns out to produce interesting examples, this could open the door to quick domain-adaptation for the large amount of pre-trained text encoders that are now available.

 ## 3. DreamBooth U-Net Fine-tuning
 DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation https://arxiv.org/abs/2208.12242